- Splunk Enterprise and virtual machines

 - Chrome (latest)

-You should also make sure you have the latest version of Adobe Flash installed to render any charts that use options not supported by the JSChart module.
-For more information about this subject, see "About JSChart" in the Splunk Data Visualizations Manual.
+Make sure that you have the latest version of Adobe Flash installed to render any charts that use options not supported by the JSChart module.
+For information, see "About JSChart" in Developing Views and Apps for Splunk Web.

-Splunk is a high-performance application.
-If you are performing a comprehensive evaluation of Splunk for production deployment, we recommend that you use hardware typical of your production environment.
+If you are performing a comprehensive evaluation of Splunk Enterprise for production deployment, use hardware typical of your production environment.
 This hardware should meet or exceed the recommended hardware capacity specifications below.

-For a discussion of hardware planning for production deployment, see "Hardware capacity planning for your Splunk deployment" in this manual.
+For a discussion of hardware planning for production deployment, see "Introduction to capacity planning for Splunk Enterprise" in the Capacity Planning manual.

-If you run Splunk in a virtual machine (VM) on any platform, performance does degrade.
+If you run Splunk Enterprise in a virtual machine (VM) on any platform, performance degrades.
 This is because virtualization works by abstracting the hardware on a system into resource pools from which VMs defined on the system draw as needed.
-Splunk needs sustained access to a number of resources, particularly disk I/O, for indexing operations.
-Running Splunk in a VM or alongside other VMs can cause reduced indexing performance.
+Splunk Enterprise needs sustained access to a number of resources, particularly disk I/O, for indexing operations.
+Running Splunk in a VM or alongside other VMs can cause reduced indexing and search performance.

 Recommended and minimum hardware capacity